prashantStha308/live-server/README.md

 ```

 ### Note:
 Unless you provide the *.html file name, this script will search for index.html, and will fail if no index.html is found.
-This is also currently likited to watching just one file.
+This is also currently limited
+to watching just one file.